Bobby Franklin (American football): Early years

-Professional career
+Professional playing career

 Cleveland Browns

-Franklin was an 11th round selection by the Cleveland Browns in the 1960 NFL Draft, and was also selected by the Los Angeles Chargers of the newly-formed American Football League.
+Franklin was an 11th round selection by the Cleveland Browns in the 1960 NFL draft, and was also selected by the Los Angeles Chargers of the newly-formed American Football League (AFL).
 The Browns also selected Ole Miss teammates Johnny Brewer in the fourth round and offensive lineman/placekicker Robert Khayat in the sixth round.
 Brewer played for the Browns until 1967 as a tight end and linebacker.
-Khayat never played for the Browns as he was packaged with offensive tackle Fran O'Brien in an April 1960 trade with the Washington Redskins for running back/placekicker Sam Baker.
+Khayat never played for the Browns as he was packaged with offensive tackle Fran O'Brien in a 1960 trade with the Washington Redskins for running back and placekicker Sam Baker.
 Khayat played for Washington through 1963, primarily as a placekicker.
 He achieved greater fame by returning to the University of Mississippi in 1995 as its 15th Chancellor.

 In joining the Browns, Franklin was reunited with former Ole Miss teammate, guard Gene Hickerson, drafted by the Browns in 1957.
 The two became lifelong friends and Franklin delivered the presenting speech on behalf of Hickerson when the latter was named to the Pro Football Hall of Fame in 2007.
 Hickerson, suffering from dementia, was unable to make his own acceptance speech.

 The Browns utilized Franklin in the defensive backfield, where he played right safety.
 Prior to joining the team as rookie, he played in the 1960 College All-Star Game.
 Franklin led the Browns with eight interceptions in 1960, finishing fourth in the league.
 Three of those came in a single game, and two were returned for touchdowns of 31 and 37 yards in a 42-0 victory over the Chicago Bears on December 11, a day in which the Browns intercepted seven passes in handing the Bears their worst defeat ever.
 The two touchdown returns stood as a single game team record until David Bowens repeated the feat in 2010.